Abkhazia: Ethnic cleansing of Georgians

-Before the 1992 War, Georgians made up nearly half of Abkhazia's population, while less than one-fifth of the population was Abkhaz.
+Before the 1992 War in Abkhazia, Georgians made up nearly half of Abkhazia's population, while less than one-fifth of the population was Abkhaz.
 As the war progressed, confronted with hundreds of thousands of ethnic Georgians who were unwilling to leave their homes, the Abkhaz separatists implemented the process of ethnic cleansing in order to expel and eliminate the Georgian ethnic population in Abkhazia.
 About 5,000 were killed, 400 went missing and up to 250,000 ethnic Georgians were expelled from their homes.
 According to International Crisis Group, as of 2006 slightly over 200,000 Georgians remained displaced in Georgia proper.

 The campaign of ethnic cleansing also included Russians, Armenians, Greeks, moderate Abkhaz and other minor ethnic groups living in Abkhazia.
 More than 20,000 houses owned by ethnic Georgians were destroyed.
 Hundreds of schools, kindergartens, churches, hospitals, and historical monuments were pillaged and destroyed.
 Following the process of ethnic cleansing and mass expulsion, the population of Abkhazia has been reduced to 216,000, from 525,000 in 1989.
+Pogroms against ethnic Georgians organised by Abkhaz leaders continued even after the end of war, as far as February 1995.

 Of about 250,000 Georgian refugees, some 60,000 subsequently returned to Abkhazia's Gali District between 1994 and 1998, but tens of thousands were displaced again when fighting resumed in the Gali District in 1998.
 Nevertheless, between 40,000 and 60,000 refugees have returned to the Gali District since 1998, including persons commuting daily across the ceasefire line and those migrating seasonally in accordance with agricultural cycles.
 The human rights situation remained precarious for a while in the Georgian-populated areas of the Gali District.
 The United Nations and other international organisations have been fruitlessly urging the Abkhaz de facto authorities "to refrain from adopting measures incompatible with the right to return and with international human rights standards, such as discriminatory legislation... [and] to cooperate in the establishment of a permanent international human rights office in Gali and to admit United Nations civilian police without further delay."
 Key officials of the Gali District are virtually all ethnic Abkhaz, though their support staff are ethnic Georgian.